WoW-CMS/docs/src/blizzcms/README.md

 - Spanish (es)

 ::: note NOTE
 If you need a different language from the list above, you can contribute to the translation of that language and submit a pull request with the files.
-For more information, you can see [How to translate the CMS to another language](../blizzcms/guides/contributions/new-language.md)
+For more information, you can see [How to translate into another language](../blizzcms/guides/contributions/translate.md)
 :::

 ### What features can I find in it?

-In the **latest** release versions, you can find the following features:
+In the **latest** released versions, you can find the following features:

 - Login
 - Registration